Annual Writing Contest

 An entry will be disqualified from the contest if any one of the above four conditions is not met.

-Please make sure your submission follows the appropriate category criteria and formatting guidelines.
+Please make sure your submission follows the formatting guidelines and appropriate category requirements.

 Short Story